Slips, trips and falls are the single-largest cause of accidents in public areas, causing one in three non-fatal major injuries.

 Stats from the HSE

-With over 21,000 incidents and injuries related to slips trips and falls taking place in the last 12 month period reviewed by the HSE, this is an issue that isn’t going away.
+With over 35,000 injuries happening per annum thanks to slips and trips, this is an issue that isn’t going away.

 Claims for these incidents can run into the thousands, or tens of thousands.
 Meaning that mitigating the risk and taking control of the situation is key to avoiding major claims on your insurance.